-I tried the AncestryDNA kit, which cost about $109 after shipping (at the time of publication), and comes with a saliva collection tube and cap, a return bag and a prepaid return label box.
+I tried the AncestryDNA kit, which comes with a saliva collection tube and cap, a return bag and a prepaid return label box.
 To register the kit, I downloaded the Ancestry app and scanned the barcode on the side of the collection tube.
 You can register your kit online too, and just manually enter the number.

 When you make an account, the app asks for your consent on several items, including consent to process your sample, to store the sample if you want future testing, and to participate in research.
 Research includes taking surveys and questionnaires that AncestryDNA says it will use to attempt to better understand human history and health.

 I declined consent to store my sample or participate in research.
 AncestryDNA asks a few questions about your health history.
 You can edit what information becomes public or private on the site, and how you want to appear to other users if your DNA matches with someone else.
 You'll have an opportunity to review all information before proceeding.